nextuav/nextuav-docs/docs/launchpad/overview/mission-list-screen.md

 # Mission List Screen

-When you tap on the project that you have created then the mission list screen is opened.
+When you tap on a project in the [Project List Screen](./project-list-screen.md) then the Mission List Screen gets opened.

 ![Mission List Screen](./img/mission-list-screen-intro.jpg)